andresfvilla/Utility-Image/README.md

 ## Nvidia Image

 Due to the cuda packages being very large and increasing the image size by over 3 times, the image will be built separately

+## Building Latest Image

+Run `dockerBuild.sh` This will begin the build for the standard and GPU based image